vitalishapovalov/html-form-validation/README.md

 npm i -save html-form-validation
 ```

-Add validator to your project.
+Add validator to your project

 AMD